rafitz/rafitz/README.md

 ### Hey (🇺🇸)

-My name is Rafael Fogaça, i have 17 years old, actualy i work like a developer at FiveM by Fafnir Solutions, I'm from Curitiba-PR.
+My name is Rafael Fogaça, i have 17 years old, actualy i work like a developer at FiveM in Fafnir Solutions, I'm from Curitiba-PR.

 Studying to become a Full Stack Developer